zkp2p/attestor-core/docs/claim-processing.md

 # Claim Processing

-The attestor-core supports processing verified claims to extract and transform values for on-chain submission using a secure, declarative JSON-based processor system.
+The attestor-core supports processing verified claims to extract and transform values for on-chain submission using a secure, JSON-based processor system.
 Processing happens server-side, and the extracted values are signed by the attestor's private key.

 ## Overview